redznn/Driver-Nvidia-304.137-Debian-10-11-12-sid/README.md

 # Debian 10/11/12 64 BITS
 Kernel 5.15 up to 6.1 and maybe 6.2

+# Observation
+If u are using xfce4 u need to disable window composer This dont support GUI very heavy like Gnome KDE etc

 # Supports:
 Cards supported by this Nvidia 304.137 driver:
 GeForce 7 Series: